Dr. Nicholas Coops named Fellow of the Royal Society of Canada

 Candidates Encouraged to Apply for Ubc Future Forests Fellowship

-UBC Faculty of Forestry’s Future Forests Fellowship (FFF), one of the largest single awards in the world given to an incoming doctoral student in forestry, is once again available in 2022.
+UBC’s Faculty of Forestry & Environmental Stewardship’s Future Forests Fellowship (FFF), one of the largest single awards in the world given to an incoming doctoral student in forestry, is once again available in 2022.
 Made possible by a private Canadian foundation, the award, amounting to $280,000 over four years, was created to underscore just how much forestry research impacts global current and emerging ecological issues.

-UBC Forestry Receives NSERC 2022 Discovery Research Program Grants
+UBC Forestry & Environmental Stewardship Receives NSERC 2022 Discovery Research Program Grants

-UBC Faculty of Forestry research projects were among the 160 university-wide projects to receive more than $32 million through the 2022 Discovery research grants competition.
+UBC Faculty of Forestry & Environmental Stewardship research projects were among the 160 university-wide projects to receive more than $32 million through the 2022 Discovery research grants competition.

 For the Future of Forest Conservation, Dr. Tara Martin Has Good News

-UBC Forestry’s Dr. Tara Martin, Liber Ero Chair in Conservation in the Department of Forest and Conservation Sciences, continues to make an impact on addressing complex conservation problems – now with the help of some generous donations from our community.
+UBC Faculty of Forestry & Environmental Stewardship Dr. Tara Martin, Liber Ero Chair in Conservation in the Department of Forest and Conservation Sciences, continues to make an impact on addressing complex conservation problems – now with the help of some generous donations from our community.

-UBC Forestry Experts Call for Proactive Approach to Prepare for More Extreme Wildfires
+UBC Forestry & Environmental Stewardship Experts Call for Proactive Approach to Prepare for More Extreme Wildfires

 Dr. Janette Bulkan & Dr. Tara Martin awarded Social Sciences and Humanities Research Council Grants

-UBC Forestry warmly congratulates Dr. Janette Bulkan and Dr. Tara Martin who are recipients of this year’s Social Sciences and Humanities Research Council’s (SSHRC’s) Insight and Partnership Grants.
+UBC Forestry & Environmental Stewardship warmly congratulates Dr. Janette Bulkan and Dr. Tara Martin who are recipients of this year’s Social Sciences and Humanities Research Council’s (SSHRC’s) Insight and Partnership Grants.

 UBC Grad Students to Study Climate Change in Mission Municipal Forest

-Graduate students from the Faculty of Forestry at UBC will soon study climate change and sustainability in the Mission Municipal Forest as part of a new partnership agreement between the City of Mission and the university.
+Graduate students from the Faculty of Forestry & Environmental Stewardship at UBC will soon study climate change and sustainability in the Mission Municipal Forest as part of a new partnership agreement between the City of Mission and the university.